Faculty Office Bldg. (47), Room 31

 |Women's and Gender Studies||Minor|

-The College of Liberal Arts (CLA) provides the opportunity to study in depth the record of imaginative and reflective human experience.
-Through papers, projects, research, and service, students are encouraged to develop the knowledge and skills to add to this record.
-As well, the college seeks to relate itself to the technological disciplines in a way that helps contribute to the solution of human problems from global and multidisciplinary perspectives.
+The College of Liberal Arts (CLA) provides students the opportunity to study the record of imaginative and reflective human experience and to add to that record via a variety of Learn by Doing activities that emphasize active learning inside and outside of the classroom.
+Home to the foundational disciplines that form the scholarly bases for cultural awareness, knowledge and skills, diversity and inclusion are central to the college's curriculum and identity.
+The college also seeks to relate itself to the technological disciplines in ways that help contribute to the solution of human problems from global and multidisciplinary perspectives.
 Accordingly, a wide range of courses is offered to serve every student without regard to specialized professional interests.

 Four broad areas of knowledge are represented: the fine and performing arts, communications, humanities, and social sciences.
 While the college has great breadth and diversity, unity is found in a study of the most engaging subject of all – human endeavor.
-Whatever the focus, the programs in the CLA share a settled purpose: to help students know themselves, understand human values and human potential, and understand our society and its institutions.
+Whatever the focus, the programs in the CLA share a settled purpose: to help students know themselves, understand human values and human potential within a cultural context, and understand our society and its institutions.

-The college also offers interdisciplinary and international courses through its Humanities Program, as well as in its four interdisciplinary minors that explore the intersection of science, technology and society.
-For more information, contact the Humanities Program Office (Bldg 47, 25H; 805.756.1525).
+The college also offers interdisciplinary courses through its Interdisciplinary Studies in the Liberal Arts (ISLA) Program, including in its four interdisciplinary minors that explore the intersection of science, technology and society.
+For more information, contact the ISLA Program Office (Bldg 47, 25H; 805.756.1525).

 The college’s interdisciplinary major, Bachelor of Arts in Liberal Arts and Engineering Studies, allows students to combine coursework from the College of Liberal Arts and the College of Engineering to explore cutting-edge technologies and their applications to areas such as media arts, technology policy, and technical writing and communications.
 The degree is offered jointly by both colleges.
 For more information, see Interdisciplinary Degree Programs.

-Study abroad opportunities are strongly supported, and CLA faculty regularly offer classes in programs such as Cal Poly's Summer Study in London, Thailand Study Program, Valladolid (Spain) Program, and Australia Abroad Program.
+International issues are well represented in the college curriculum, and study abroad opportunities are also strongly supported.
+CLA faculty regularly offer classes in programs such as Cal Poly's Summer Study in London, Thailand Study Program, Valladolid (Spain) Program, and Australia Abroad Program.
 The college is also involved with the Peru Summer Study Program, which provides internships that complement the minor in Latin American Studies.
-These study abroad programs are administered by the Cal Poly International Center.
+These and other study abroad programs are administered by the Cal Poly International Center.
 For further information, see Cal Poly International Center.

 The College of Liberal Arts offers a wide range of learn-by-doing opportunities.
-Students from all majors participate in the musical ensembles, theater productions, and dance performances.
+Students from all majors can participate in the musical ensembles, theater productions, and dance performances.
 The college supports the Central Coast Center for Arts Education and the University Art Gallery.
-Students, especially those in the social and behavioral sciences, participate in a variety of internships at the local, state, and national government level and with community, social services, and educational organizations.
-Students contribute to publications that showcase their accomplishments in their major, such as the Byzantium (English), Osiyo (Ethnic Studies), The Forum (History), and Sprinkle (Women's and Gender Studies).
+Students, especially those in the social and behavioral sciences, participate in a variety of internships at the local, state, and national government level, and with community, social services, and educational organizations, serving a number of populations.
+Students contribute to publications that showcase their accomplishments in the disciplines, such as Byzantium (English), The Forum (History), Paideia (Political Science), and Sprinkle (Women's and Gender Studies).
 These publications are often printed by the student-run University Graphic Systems.
-Students also participate in student-produced media including KCPR Radio, Mustang News, and CPTV.
+Students also participate in the student-produced award-winning Mustang Media, KCPR Radio, and CPTV.

 College of Liberal Arts graduates will be able to: